zaffnet/nteract/README.md

 > I want to debug redux actions and state changes.

 * Enable [redux-logger](https://github.com/evgenyrodionov/redux-logger) by
-  spawning the application with `yarn run spawn:debug`.
+  spawning the application with `yarn spawn:debug`.

 > I keep getting a pop-up asking: *Do you want the application "nteract Helper.app" to accept incoming network connections?* while developing or using a custom build of